alexcmak/2048/README.md

-# SetGame
+# 2048 Game

-A simple 1-player Python implemenation of the classic card game SET.
+A simple Python implemenation of the classic card 2048.
+This game is based on [another implementation](https://github.com/DBgirl/PyGames/blob/main/5_2048/2048.py).

 ## Requirements